Paper, Scissors, Gravity

 In Regge's version:

-Sum over every edge in your mesh.
-Multiply the edge length by its deficit angle.
-The result is the action.
+That's the whole thing: sum over every edge in your mesh, multiply each edge length by its deficit angle, and the result is the action.
 Minimize it, and you get discrete Einstein equations.

 What Claude built

 Phase 18 wasn't in the original plan.
-I asked Claude to go further.
-Implement Regge calculus.
-The full thing.
+I asked Claude to go further and implement Regge calculus, the full thing, and it did.

 The phyz-regge crate implements the Einstein-Hilbert action on simplicial manifolds.
 You give it a mesh of 4-simplices (the 4D version of triangles, tetrahedra extended into spacetime), and it computes deficit angles at every edge, evaluates the action, and finds spacetimes that satisfy Einstein's equations.